 Is it easy to retire in Portugal?

 The various visa-to-residency routes are tailored to people from different backgrounds and circumstances.
-When it comes to satisfying visa and residency requirements, each process is different, and some can take longer and require more paperwork, but generally, especially with the help of an expert, the process is quite straightforward.
+Each process is different when it comes to satisfying visa and residency requirements.
+Some can take longer and require more paperwork, but generally, especially with the help of an expert, the process is quite straightforward.

 Is retiring to Portugal a good idea?